John Biebel: That Early Push

 some shows early on, and in 1994, I exhibited 18 large paintings at The I. M. Pei Arts Center at Choate

-Rosemary Hall, a great opportunity for me, and one of the largest and most beautifully-designed spaces I
+Rosemary Hall, This was a great opportunity for me, and one of the largest and most beautifully-designed

-could imagine.
-At that point in time I was working for the Connecticut Post Newspaper doing paste-up work,
+spaces I could imagine.
+At that point in time I was working for the Connecticut Post Newspaper doing

-A strange series of events made the year 2001 very eventful - I was laid off by the newspaper, met a new
+A strange series of events made the year 2001 very eventful - The newspaper was bought, and many of us

 Select Exhibitions

-New Haven Arts Council, New Haven, CT, US
+• The New Haven Arts Council, New Haven, CT 1991 (solo exhibit)